 Martin’s plan is to produce and sell the plants on a global scale, to the point where “every household in America” could have one.
 Seymour looks at the plant, which smiles at him.
 The newborn Audrey II animatronic was reused for this sequence and slightly repainted to give the impression of a new individual.
 Seymour realizes the sheer scale of the threat and returns to the shop with the intent to finally destroy Audrey II.
 Martin reminds him that his consent for selling the plants is not necessary, “because a Goddamn Vegetable is public domain.”

-Seymour returns to the shop and uselessly tries to defeat the plant once and for all; Audrey II, after singing Mean Green Mother from outer Space, tears down the place and plucks him out of the ruins.
-As he screams in terror, he is slowly devoured alive by the plant, who has finally achieved its intentions.
+Seymour returns to the shop and tries to defeat the plant once and for all; Audrey II, after singing Mean Green Mother from outer Space, tears down the place and plucks him out of the ruins.
+As he screams in terror, he is slowly devoured alive by the plant.
 As narrated by Crystal, Ronette and Chiffon, spawns of Audrey II are produced and sold worldwide.
 The various owners, having been “sweet-talked into feeding them blood,” nourish the plants, unaware of the threat.
 The Monsters eventually grow to gargantuan sizes, wreaking havoc in major cities (such as New York) and consuming whatever comes in their way, as a choir sings the final song of the film: Don’t Feed the Plants.

 The visually complex finale was achieved with a wide array of miniature models and animatronics by Richard Conway (who is not a relative of Lyle), as well as additional composite and matte work by Bran Ferren.
 “The sequence shows the destruction in its wake,” Conway said, “but we shot the whole thing looking up at the plant.
 As the plant stomps down the street it is throwing things right and left, so you see all this stuff flying up from the floor — dustbins and taxis and lampposts and debris.
 We tried to make it as humorous as possible, but it turned out to be quite realistic and pretty heavy.”